 In 1997 the constitution was amended to include the term Monaro in its name.
 In 2008 the Association was incorporated under the ACT Corporations Act and the word region was included in lieu of Monaro at the behest of the ACT Regulatory Authority.

-A male golfer of at least 55 years of age or a female golfer of at least 50 years of age, who is a member of an affiliated golf club in the district covered by the ACT Monaro District Golf Association as defined by the New South Wales Golf Association; and has a current Australian Golf Union handicap, can apply to join the ACTRVGA.
+A male or female golfer of at least 55 years of age, who is a member of an affiliated golf club in the district covered by the ACT Monaro District Golf Association as defined by the New South Wales Golf Association; and has a current Australian Golf Union handicap, can apply to join the ACTRVGA.
 The Association provides members the opportunity to play at the following clubs (when fixtured): Braidwood, Belconnen, Capital, Cooma, Fairbairn, Federal, Goulburn, Gold Creek, Gungahlin, Murrumbidgee, Queanbeyan, Duntroon, Royal Canberra, Yass, and Yowani.
 The weekly competition is normally held on a Monday.
 Where a public holiday falls on a Monday, the game is held on the Tuesday.
 The usual weekly competition is a stableford event.
 The two championship rounds in December are stroke rounds.

 The program ensures the games are played at a different course each week.
 As well as playing a different venue each week members are given the opportunity to form new friendships with others who share a passion for golf.
 As of 01 July 2021, the cost of initial membership includes a $20.00 joining fee plus $20.00 for the year.
 Renewals are $20.00.